spacotto/grimoire/python/10/chapter72.md

     handle(e)
 ```

+>[!TIP]
-Catching everything hides bugs.
+>Catching everything hides bugs.
 If something unexpected breaks, you want to know.

 ## Be Specific with Exception Types
 Catch the most specific exception possible.
 Python's exception hierarchy lets you target exactly what can go wrong.